In today’s vehicles, it may be difficult to determine if you’re having an engine running problem or a transmission problem.

 Since the vehicles have a lot of computer control in them, an engine running problem can mask itself as a transmission problem, and vice versa.

-One way to tell if you’re having a misfire problem over a transmission shaking problem is to look at the check engine light.
-If it’s flashing, then it is most likely a misfire.
-If the light is steady and you’re still having that issue, then it could be a transmission problem.
+One way to tell if you’re having a misfire problem over a transmission shaking problem is to take a look at the check engine light.
+If the check engine light is flashing, then it is most likely a misfire.
+If the symbol is steady and you’re still having that issue, then it could be a transmission problem.

-Some other symptoms of a transmission problem will be delayed engagement when you’re stopped and then you press the gas pedal.
+Some other symptoms will be delayed engagement when you’re stopped and then you press the gas pedal.
 This can mean that there’s a clutch problem, a solenoid problem, or even low fluid.

 Another direct indication is the drive indicator on the dashboard may start to flash.